 Tax Credits and Other Financial Incentives for Net Zero Homes

-From simple changes like replacing regular lightbulbs with LEDs to upgrading your existing water heater to a more sustainable model, there are many rebates available to help defray the initial costs energy efficient upgrades.
+From simple changes like replacing regular lightbulbs with LEDs to upgrading to a smart thermostat, there are many rebates available to help defray the initial costs energy efficient upgrades through local utilities, as well.
+You can often find those credits on your local utility websites.

-To find out more about Net Zero tax credits offered in your area, visit the Database of State Incentives for Renewables and Efficiency (DSIRE) website.
-Just enter your zip code to see what financial incentives are available for you.
-You may be surprised by the sheer number of tax incentives, grants, and loan programs that are part of the DSIRE database!
+Another resource for finding energy efficiency tax credits in your area is the Database of State Incentives for Renewables and Efficiency (DSIRE) website, powered by the North Carolina Clean Energy Program.
+You can search by state to see which financial incentives are available for you.
+You may be surprised by the number of financial programs available for going green during your new home's construction of rennovation.

 Tips for Finding Renewable Energy Tax Credits